6 min read

 Maybe advertisement with line separators is how PG&E is attempting to pay off its multi-billion dollar negligence suits?

 The PCT took us on a gloriously newly unobstructed Klamath River.
-After traversing innumerable economically questionable and environmentally destructive water projects across hundreds of miles of California, a few flowing and clear Klamath River was a highlight.
+After traversing innumerable economically questionable and environmentally destructive water projects across hundreds of miles of California, a few near a flowing and clear Klamath River was a highlight.

 We stopped into Brian’s Place after a few miles of 100+ degree road walk and it was a highlight of this journey.
 Brian (and Nova) were a delight - a place of refuge between 15 miles of neglected trail to Seiad Valley and 5000’ of climbing out of it.